PhilipPhil/NASA-Weather-Chrome-Extension/README.md

 # NASA Astronomy Picture Of The Day Chrome New Tab Extension
- Fully responsive new tab chrome extension that displays NASA's astronomy picture of the day, as well as weekly weather forecast.
+ Fully responsive new tab chrome extension that displays NASA's astronomy picture of the day, as well as the weekly weather forecast.

 Future Features:
 - Toggle 24/12 hour clock.